Kerbside Clean Up

 - Refrigerators, air conditioners and freezers (due to the presence of ozone depleting gasses)

-- Glass or items that contain glass – televisions, mirrors, computer monitors, etc.
+- Glass or items that contain glass – televisions, mirrors, computer monitors, etc. (if the glass shatters it poses a safety risk to pedestrians and the collection crew)

 Where to place items